Aliases for TGM2 Gene

 GeneCards Summary for TGM2 Gene

 TGM2 (Transglutaminase 2) is a Protein Coding gene.
-Diseases associated with TGM2 include focal myositis and dermatitis herpetiformis.
+Diseases associated with TGM2 include Dermatitis Herpetiformis and Balanitis Xerotica Obliterans.
 Among its related pathways are CREB Pathway and Phospholipase-C Pathway.
-GO annotations related to this gene include GTP binding and protein-glutamine gamma-glutamyltransferase activity.
-An important paralog of this gene is F13A1.
+Gene Ontology (GO) annotations related to this gene include GTP binding and protein-glutamine gamma-glutamyltransferase activity.
+An important paralog of this gene is TGM5.

-Catalyzes the cross-linking of proteins and the conjugation of polyamines to proteins
+Catalyzes the cross-linking of proteins, such as WDR54, and the conjugation of polyamines to proteins.